Skip to main content

 • Infinite / OL (open line) — Broken wire or disconnected solenoid.
 Signal can't get from the controller to the valve.

-• Under 10 ohms — Short circuit.
-Two wires are touching somewhere underground, or the solenoid has an internal short.
+• Under 20 ohms — Suspect a short.
+Two wires touching underground, or an internal short in the coil.
+A reading near zero is a dead short.

 • Higher than 70 ohms — Corroded connection, partially damaged wire, or waterlogged splice.
 Signal is getting through but weakly.